 The hotel is aimed at an adult audience, but children are welcome.
 Extra beds for under-16s are free.
 Babysitting can be arranged (minimum four hours; £30 an hour; £14.50 booking fee).
 Children’s menus are available.

 Sit at the sushi bar for live action views of the kitchen.

 Nobu has a see-and-be-seen kind of scene.
 Dress accordingly, but don’t let on that you’ve done so on purpose.

 Ever the hip hangout, Nobu London has a reputation that extends well beyond the city limits.
 The world-ranking restaurant is the go-to spot for modern Japanese-Peruvian fusion cuisine, and the signature black cod dish is the best in town.
-Helmed by leading British chef Colin McSherry, Gridiron is the hotel’s grill restaurant, where ethically-source meat, native fish and succulent vegetables are prepared over leaping flames.
-Specialities include grilled squid with roast cod and girolles, pig cheek popcorn and wood-roasted scallops, which are best paired with a bottle from the sommeliers ‘under the counter’ selection.
-Guests can also enjoy leisurely English breakfasts in the White Room and superfood-packed light bites from the Como Shambhala spa menu.
+Guests can also enjoy leisurely English breakfasts in the White Room and superfood-packed light bites from the Como Shambhala Urban Escape spa menu.

-Cocktails, fine wines and bar snacks are served in the Lobby Lounge.
+Cocktails, fine wines and bar snacks are served in the hotel bar, the Gridiron.

 Como Metropolitan London is in the heart of the British capital; it’s bang on Park Lane, overlooking Hyde Park.

 The nearest airports are Heathrow International and Gatwick International.
 Heathrow is 45 away by car and Gatwick 75 minutes away.